New York attractions that are extraordinary

 Roosevelt Island Tramway

-For a long time Roosevelt Island was a place you would rather not visit.
-In the 19th century there was a hospital for the mentally ill on the island, that was notorious for its bad conditions.
-For years, the island was also the location of a detention center until this finally moved to Rikers Island.
-It was not until the 1976s that residential areas developed on the island, which at that time could only be reached by boat.
-The plan was to build a subway.
-However, this was delayed again and again.
-Therefore, in 1989 a cable car started its service, that connected the island with Manhattan.
-Since XNUMX there is also a subway, which goes to the island.
-The Roosevelt Island Tramway, however, is still in operation.
-It turned into an attraction in the meantime.
+For a long time, Roosevelt Island was a place people preferred not to visit.
+In the 19th century, there was a mental asylum here, which was notorious for its conditions.
+For years, the island was also the site of a penitentiary until the prison finally moved to Rikers Island.
+It wasn't until the 1976s that residential areas were built on the island, which at that time was only accessible by boat.
+Initially, the construction of a subway was planned, but this was repeatedly delayed.
+So, in 1989, a cable car was finally installed, connecting the island to Manhattan.
+There has been an underground line serving the island since XNUMX, but the Roosevelt Island Tramway is still in operation and has now become an attraction in its own right.

 Roosevelt Island Tramway